 Part time training takes around 15 hours per week.
 This includes placement, theological learning, residentials and formational cells.
 It is very important that you consider very carefully if you are able to make this sort of a time commitment before starting the discernment process and training.
 We will however work with you to help you prioritise your time if you are sponsored for training by your bishop.
 You will also need to consider whether you are able to devote the time to a week long residential and three residential weekends per year.
 Training for ministry is an important commitment to make, and we are always happy to discuss with you what the training involves.

 If you are new to studying theology, look out for any taster courses which are advertised in the winter and run early spring.
 Each year we run open days and evenings in the spring so please do book on to these.
 All these will be advertised in our social media so we would recommend that you friend / follow us there, though we also send the information to DDOs and dioceses.
 Read all the information here carefully and familiarise yourself with the course.
-Each winter we also produce and upload a new leaflet called Help I’ve been Accepted for Training.
-There is useful information there and more importantly the dates for the coming year.
-We also have a Preparing for St Padarn’s sheet online in this section.
+Each winter we also produce and upload a new leaflet called Congratulations: You’ve been recommended for training at St Padarn’s Institute!
+There is useful information there, including the dates for the coming year.

 After each round of provincial discernment panels, DDOs send us the names of those accepted for training.
 A tutor will then contact you for a conversation about your training.
 There is no need for you to contact us, we will contact you.
 Please read the information on this website carefully before that conversation and think about any questions you want to ask.
 However if you have a specific query or worry, feel free to contact us directly.